Enet/gobem/README.md

 Deletes all files of the `storage`.

 ### debug callback<sup>( )</sup> exitPointName<sup>abc</sup>
-Passes iterable keys and values to `callback`.
+Passes exit point name, iterable keys and values to `callback` (3 arguments in the sum).
 If `exitPointName` is specified, then this processor works only for one exit point.

+### call callback<sup>( )</sup>
+Calls callback function with a single argument - the name of a current exit point.

 ```javascript
 // abstract example of an array with build instructions